Proximal methods for point source localisation: Numerical experience

 SSN can only be used with our methods because $A_*A$ is in general not positive definite, but $\Wave$ is subject to conditions in \cref{thm:wave:constr:weak-new}.\footnote{ If the spikes of $\this\mu$ start grouping very close together, $P_*\Wave P$ may become ill-conditioned.
 If observed, this could be avoided by using a merging heuristic.
 Alternatively, a first-order method could be used for the subproblem. } We set the subproblem step length $\tau_{\text{sub}}$ in both methods as $0.99$ times an estimate of the Lipschitz factor of the gradient of the smooth part of $J$.
 For the conditional gradient methods this is $n$ times an estimate of $\norm{A_*A}$, and for our methods $n$ times an estimate of $\norm{\Wave}$.

-\paragraph{Branch-and-bound subproblem} To maximise $x \mapsto \abs{v_k(x)}$ for the conditional gradient methods, or to do the corresponding step of \cref{alg:fb:insert-and-remove} for our methods, we do branch-and-bound optimisation on a geometric bisection tree representation of weighted sums $\zeta(x) = \sum_{i=1}^n w_i \rho(x - x_i) + \sum_{j=1}^m \beta_j (\theta * \psi)(x - z_j)$ of functions with a small support.
-Each node of the tree maintains a rough estimate of the upper and lower bounds of the (active terms of the) sum on the corresponding subcube of the domain.
+\paragraph{Branch-and-bound subproblem} To maximise $-F'(\this\mu)(\freevar)$ for the conditional gradient methods, or to do the corresponding step of \cref{alg:fb:insert-and-remove} for our methods, we do branch-and-bound optimisation on a geometric bisection tree representation of weighted sums $\zeta(x) = \sum_{i=1}^n w_i \rho(x - x_i) + \sum_{j=1}^m \beta_j (\theta * \psi)(x - z_j)$ of functions with a small support.
+Each node of the tree corresponds to a subcube of the domain, and maintains a list of active, non-zero components of the sum, and rough upper and lower bounds on it, within the subcube.
+The sum is, of course, computationally easier if the number of active components is small.
+To achieve this, we construct the component functions to have the small supports that was one of our guiding principles in \cref{sec:sensorgrid:examples}.

 The branch-and-bound maximisation starts by putting the domain $\Omega=[0,1]^n$ in a priority queue (a binary heap).
 Based on upper bound estimates for each cube in the priority queue, it picks the most promising one for refinement.
 If the maximum of a second-order polynomial model of $\zeta$ within the cube is $0.1\epsilon_k$ of the rough upper bound, the cube is inserted back into the priority queue, marked as a candidate solution.
 Otherwise its $2^n$ subcubes are inserted into the priority queue, unmarked.
 When a marked cube is taken from the priority queue, the local approximate maximiser is returned as an approximate maximiser of $\zeta$.
 Cubes are pruned from the priority queue when it is apparent that they do not contain the solution.
 For further details we refer to our Rust implementation and its documentation.